Seagate/cortx-motr/doc/HLD_Data_Block_Allocator.rst

 Definitions
 ******************

-- Extent.
+- **Extent**.
 Extent is used to describe a range of space, with "start" block number and "count" of blocks.

-- Block.
+- **Block**.
 The smallest unit of allocation.

-- Block Size.
+- **Block Size**.
 The number of bytes of a Block.

-- Group.
+- **Group**.
 The whole space is equally divided into groups with fixed size.
 That means every group has the same amount of blocks.
 When allocating spaces, groups are iterated to search for the best candidate.
 Group is locked during this step.
 Having multiple groups in a container can reduce the lock contention.

-- Super Group.
+- **Super Group**.
 Group 0 is an special group.
 It contains metadata of this container, and is not allocatable to ordinary objects.

 *************
 Requirements